 Ray Wise, Leon C. Nash

-Then: Actor Ray Wise was a member of Clarence Boddicker's gang, seemingly his right-hand man.
-Prior to 'RoboCop' Wise appeared in eight episodes of 'Dallas.'
+Then: Ray Wise was a member of Clarence Boddicker's gang, seemingly his right-hand man.
+Prior to 'RoboCop' Wise was a working actor best known for appearing in eight episodes of 'Dallas.'

 Now: Wise has had a successful career, creating a lengthy list of credits.
 Some of the more noteworthy ones include Laura Palmer's dad on 'Twin Peaks' and The Devil on 'Reaper.'
-This year he plays Skip Reming in the series 'Newsreaders' and starred in a bizarre Beach House video.
+He's continued to work steadily, with recurring roles on 'How I Met Your Mother' and 'Mad Men.'

 Del Zamora, Kaplan

-Then: Coming off of roles in 'General Hospital,' 'Benson,' and 'Hill Street Blues,' actor Del Zamora played Kaplan.
-And while his spot might not have been that prominent in the film, he went on to achieve great success.
+Then: Coming off of roles in 'General Hospital,' 'Benson,' and 'Hill Street Blues,' Del Zamora played Kaplan.
+While his spot might not have been that prominent in the film, he went on to achieve great success.

 Robert DoQui, Sergeant Warren Reed